 - Template for Fill in Blank and Short numeric response questions

-- Template with all supported question types with SR, MR, Matching, Fill in blank, Grid question types and inlined images
+- Template with all supported question types with SR, MR, Matching, Fill in the blank, Grid question types and inlined images

 - Example Math Test with Equations